-21 October 1918 - 2 June 2011
+(21 October 1918 - 2 june 2011) south africa

-Nontsikelelo Albertina Sisulu, from South Africa, widely referred to as the “Mother of the Nation”.
+Nontsikelelo Albertina Sisulu widely referred to as the “Mother of the Nation”.
 Is a woman to remember.
 She fought against racism during the apartheid years of South Africa and was the first woman to be arrested under the General Laws Amendment Act, which gave police the authority to hold suspects in detention for up to 90 days without charging them.
 She also fought for women's rights and helped women of all races, inspiring many that followed after her to fight for women and racial rights. uMam’ Sisulu was a leader in the ANC (African National Congress) as well as FEDSAW (Federation of South African Women) a multiracial women’s organization that was one of the most important anti-apartheid organizations in South Africa.
 She was a warrior against the apartheid regime until the very end.